Vinh Tan power station

 Vĩnh Tân-4 mở rộng (Vinh Tan-4 extension)

 The Revised Power Development Plan VII lists a 600 MW extension unit for Vinh Tan-4, scheduled for 2019.
 A ground-breaking ceremony on the new unit was held in April 2016.
 The unit is being built by EVN, with Doosan and Mitsubishi Corporation serving as construction contractors.
 Generators and turbines are being built by Toshiba.
+In April 2019 it was reported that construction was 97.6% complete and that the plant was scheduled to be commissioned in December 2019.
+In April 2019 the plant conducted successful test operations and is scheduled to be commissioned in October 2019.

 Environmental Issues and Protests